 a new rail transit station can be located

 a new rail station in Southern Middlesex

-County for many years’ and noted
+County for many years and noted that ridership recently grew

 by 6.8% to 74 million riders setting new

 The resolution unanimously passed by the Township Council was signed by the townships Chief Financial Officer Ronald Amorino, Business Administrator Robert Lombard and Director of Community Development Michael Hritz.

 click to view